 - 1 lb.
 Bacon

 Prepare the Cabbage Leaves

-- remove from water and allow to cool
+- pour into a colander and allow to cool

 - put meat in a large bowl

 - add 2 TBS of the crushed tomatoes

 - Remove your rings, wash your hands and mix all ingredients together thoroughly

 Stuff the Cabbage Leaves

 - Take a cabbage leaf and put a handful of meat mixture in the leaf.

 - The "Handful" should be enough to allow the edges of the leaf of cabbage to be folded around the meat mixture